young/pdf-index-maker/README.md

 PDF Index Maker is a tool for creating an index for a PDF file.

-It uses a very slightly modified version<a href="http://www.unixuser.org/~euske/python/pdfminer/">PDFMiner</a> to extract readable text from a pdf file along with page numbers of the text.
+It uses a very slightly modified <a href="http://www.unixuser.org/~euske/python/pdfminer/">PDFMiner</a> to extract readable text from a pdf file along with page numbers of the text.
 PDF Index Maker takes a list of words, scans the text, and outputs every word (if it was found) along with the associated page numbers.

 Usage
 ------